vieuxsinge/stc1000esp/README.md

-# stc1000esp
+# STC1000esp

-ESP8266 firmware to make STC1000 thermostat communicate over WiFi.
+This is an ESP8266 firmware to add Wifi abilities to your STC1000 thermostat.

-stc1000esp allows you to enable WiFi communication on your STC1000 in 3 steps:

 1. Flash your STC1000 with [STC1000+ COM firmware](https://github.com/matsstaff/stc1000p)
 1. Connect the STC1000 to a ESP8266 board